PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

 # Binary search tree

 A Binary search tree is a kind of abstract data structure.
+It is also called an [**ordered/sorted binary tree**](https://en.wikipedia.org/wiki/Binary_search_tree).
 It is very intuitive from the mathematical perspective: *divide and conquer*.
 For a sorted array/list, if we know that x is bigger than the median, then we don't need to spend time on the left half.
 On the right half, we divide and conquer again.

 Of course, it is made for doing something better than other data structures :)